andraderaul/creator/README.md

 - [Contact](#contact)

 ## Features

-**Creator v2.0** is a complete architectural rewrite with powerful new capabilities:

 - [x] **Dynamic Configuration System**: 100% configuration-driven CLI with no hardcoded commands
 - [x] **Flexible Project Structures**: Support for any project architecture via JSON configuration